 IMPORTANT NOTE for recipients with non-U.S. addresses: On the SF-425, page 1, section 3, please enter "DC" into the State field and "20210" into the Zip/Postal Code field.
-This is extremely important for ensuring your report is received by USDOL.
+This is extremely important for ensuring the report is received by USDOL.

-3.2.
-Cost Sharing/Matching Funds/In-Kind Contributions
+5.3.2 Cost Sharing/Matching Funds/In-Kind Contributions